Skip to main content

 }

-tRPC is not suitable for public APIs (it requires a TypeScript client), but for full-stack applications where you control both ends, it eliminates an entire category of bugs and busywork.
+tRPC isn't suitable for public APIs (it requires a TypeScript client), but for full-stack applications where you control both ends, it eliminates an entire category of bugs and busywork.

 API Authentication Patterns